sameerean/flight-booking/ReadMe.md

 This application is using H2 in-memory database, which (database as well as data) will be removed from memory when the application goes down.

-While the application is running, you can access the [H2 Console](http://localhost:8080/console).
+While the application is running, you can access the [H2 Console](http://localhost:8080/console) if you want to see the data outside the application.

-You can connect to the DB using the JDBC URL: 'jdbc:h2:mem:flight-booking' and user 'sa' with NO password, if you want to see the data outside the application.
+You can connect to the DB using the JDBC URL: 'jdbc:h2:mem:flight-booking' and user 'sa' with NO password.

 ## Data pre-loading